-Teaching your kids about money is a valuable lesson to impart year-round, but the holiday season offers a great place to start.
-Gifts that show children how to handle finances can be a great way to get them interested.
-Here are some ideas for presents that can help educate your kids about how money works.
+Teaching your kids about money is a valuable lesson to impart year-round, but the holiday season can offer a great opportunity to discuss the ins and outs of saving money and how budgeting and spending work.
+Here are some holiday gift ideas to help educate your kids about money in fun and interesting ways.

-A piggy bank is an excellent, hands-on gift to teach your kids about money and how to save.
-To help build the savings habit, look for a bank that allows your child to allocate his or her money with separate compartments specifically labeled for saving, spending, investing, and giving.
+When considering a financial gift for kids, children young and old often appreciate a piggy bank since they can visually see and feel how much money they are saving.
+Nowadays, there are many options beyond your standard piggy bank, including digital coin banks and banks with divided compartments for saving, spending, and sharing.
 Give your child a roll of coins or some pocket money with the bank, and discuss the importance of budgeting whenever they use it.
-This will help them understand which compartment to drop the coins into based on what they need or want.
+This will help them understand how to plan to reach a goal and which compartment to drop the coins into based on what they need or want down the road.

-Talk about what it is they want to buy and the importance of the items they are considering, so they can determine the pros and cons and make informed choices.
+Gift cards allow you to talk about what your child wants to buy and the importance of the items they are considering, so they can determine the pros and cons and make informed, confident decisions.

 A gift card allows for a practical application of numbers and shows how multiple items add up and subtract from the total balance.
 Helping them calculate and use budgeting techniques with a gift card can demonstrate strategies that they can apply to other financial situations they may encounter.